od-c0d3r/Retro-Joy/README.md

 Follow these steps to get a local copy up and running :

-1. On terminal Type `git clone https://github.com/od-c0d3r/Retro-Joy`
+1. On terminal Type `git clone https://github.com/od-c0d3r/Retro-Joy`.
-1. On terminal Type `cd Retro-Joy`
+1. On terminal Type `cd Retro-Joy`.
-1. Run `bundle install` to install all gems required if it isn't exist
+1. Run `bundle install` to install all gems required if it isn't exist.
+1. Run `npm install` to install the dependencies.
-1. Run `rails db:migrate` to migrate the database
+1. Run `rails db:migrate` to migrate the database.
-1. Run `rails db:seed` to seed the database
+1. Run `rails db:seed` to seed the database.
 3. Run `rails server` to serve the website on your localhost.

 - For testing :